5 things for Wednesday, July 19: Trump and Putin, health care, Minneapolis shooting

 Not a Terminator

-A security robot in Washington ended up in face-down in a fountain, but it's unclear if it was just an accident -- or something more sinister.
+A security robot in Washington ended up face-down in a fountain, but it's unclear if it was just an accident -- or something more sinister.

 Hot stuff